LoRa Configuration

 -

-In the End devices tab, click Add end device.
+In the End devices tab, click Add end device or add some now.

 - Set the following device parameters: